MG Software.

 What is JWT? - Explanation & Meaning

 MG Software uses JWT as the standard authentication mechanism in our APIs and web applications.
-We implement an access/refresh token strategy with short-lived access tokens and secure httpOnly cookies for refresh tokens.
-In our Supabase integrations, we process JWTs for Row Level Security.
-For microservice architectures, we use JWTs to authenticate requests between services without a shared session store.
+We implement an access/refresh token strategy with short-lived access tokens (10 minutes) and secure httpOnly cookies for refresh tokens with automatic rotation.
+In our Supabase integrations, we process JWTs for Row Level Security: the database reads claims directly from the token to enforce authorization at the row level without extra API calls.
+For microservice architectures, we use JWTs signed with RS256 or ES256 to authenticate requests between services without a shared session store.
+We publish public keys via a JWKS endpoint for automated key rotation.
+Custom claims are kept minimal to manage token size, and sensitive data is never placed in the payload.
+We implement token blacklisting via Redis for scenarios requiring immediate invalidation, such as password resets or account deactivation.
+Our JWT implementations include automated monitoring that alerts on unusual patterns such as spikes in expired tokens or tokens from unrecognized issuers.

-• A web application that returns a JWT access token after login with a 15-minute validity period, after which a refresh token automatically requests a new access token without requiring the user to log in again.
+• A web application that returns a JWT access token after login with a 10-minute validity period, after which a refresh token in an httpOnly cookie automatically requests a new access token without requiring the user to log in again.

-• A microservice architecture where each service validates incoming JWT tokens against the authentication service's public key without querying a shared database.
+• A microservice architecture where each service validates incoming JWT tokens against the authentication service's public key via a JWKS endpoint, without querying a shared database and with automatic key rotation.

-• A mobile app that stores JWT tokens in the operating system's secure storage and sends them with every API request in the Authorization header.
+• A mobile app that stores JWT tokens in the operating system's secure storage (iOS Keychain or Android Keystore) and sends them with every API request in the Authorization header with a Bearer prefix.

 Related terms